Licensing Act 2003

 The Act became effective on July 22, 2020and introduces temporary changes to the Licensing Act 2003.
 This grants an automatic extension to most premises licenses.
 This extension permits the sale of alcohol for off-premises consumption in addition to on-premises consumption.

 This change aims to facilitate the sale of alcohol for off-premises consumption in England and Wales.
 This allows businesses to operate while maintaining social distancing measures.
-For more information on how to utilise these new entitlements and access template Section 172F Statements, please refer to the provided links.
+For more information on how to utilise these new entitlements and access template Section 172F Statements, please refer to the provided link.

 The Licensing Act 2003 provides a single integrated system for licensing premises.
 These are used to supply alcohol, carry out regulated entertainment, or provide late night refreshment.